 The debut of mobile poker

 Mobile gaming history dates back as far as 2004, but it wasn’t until 2006 that we could access state-of-the-art mobile apps to play our favorite poker games.
-These games used Java and didn’t have nearly the same graphics that today’s games have.
+These games used Java and didn’t have nearly the same graphics as today’s games.

 The second-largest win at a WSOP event

 In 2006, the World Series of Poker tournament shook the industry when a player named Jamie Gold won the highest recorded prize pot to date.
 The massive figure was a record $12 million, which is an amount that’s only been beaten once in the WSOP, but not in a video poker online tournament.